National Resources Sector Workforce Strategy

 National Resources Sector Employment Taskforce

 The recommendations which form the National Resources Sector Workforce Strategy were identified in the National Resources Sector Employment Taskforce’s final report; Resourcing the Future.
-The Taskforce was established in November 2009 to help secure the more than 70,000 additional skilled workers predicted to be needed for major resources projects over the following five years.
+The Taskforce was established in November 2009 to help secure the additional skilled workers predicted to be needed for major resources projects over the following five years.

 For more information about the National Resources Sector Workforce Strategy: